Looking Up (film): Plot

 At a press conference for the two astronauts about to go on the Shuguang No. 16 spacecraft – fourth-timer Gu Xinghe (Shao Bing) and first-timer Ma Fei (Bai Yu) – the latter's family is conspicuously not present.

 September 1990: as a young boy (Feng Ze’ang) in the city of Dongpei, Ma Fei's father, engineer Ma Haowen (Deng Chao), had given him a globe made from a football.
-But during a splashy ceremony for the opening of a bridge that Ma Haowen had designed, the bridge had collapsed, tarring Ma Haowen's reputation for ever.
+But during a splashy ceremony for the opening of a bridge that Ma Haowen had designed, the bridge had collapsed, tarring Ma Haowen's reputation forever.

 15 December 2019: After 57 days the two astronauts are due to return to Earth in three days’ time.
 Suddenly, however, all contact is lost with Jiuquan when some space debris damages the spacecraft's radio antenna.

 February 1991: Ma Haowen has been convicted of negligence and sent to a remote prison, where his wife Xinyu (Ren Suxi) visits and gets him to sign divorce papers.
-During his prison sentence Ma Haowen is bullied by fellow convicts; at home, his son Ma Fei is also bullied.
+During his prison sentence, Ma Haowen is bullied by fellow convicts; at home, his son Ma Fei is also bullied.

-In 1997 Ma Haowen returns home to Dongpei after seven years, still hated by people in the town.
+In 1997 Ma Haowen returned home to Dongpei after seven years, still hated by people in the town.
 Xinyu now has a sugar daddy, railway administrator Meng (Liang Chao), and the two have sent Ma Fei (Sun Xilun) to Boyu High School, an exclusive local boarder that's among the four best in Dongpei.
-When Ma Fei is expelled for skipping class and reading a Jin Yong martial-arts novel, Ma Haowen publicly challenges the headmaster, Yan (Li Jianyi), over the decision that if he can make his son becomes a top ten student, Yan will overturn his decision to expel him.
+When Ma Fei is expelled for skipping class and reading a Jin Yong martial arts novel, Ma Haowen publicly challenges the headmaster, Yan (Li Jianyi), over the decision that if he can make his son become a top ten student, Yan will overturn his decision to expel him.
 Yan finally agrees to let Ma Fei stay on for a while, as long as he makes the top 10 in class.
-When Meng has to go to Guangzhou on business, Ma Haowen spends time with his son but he's still mocked by locals in the street and still can't find a job.
-One man, Liu Baliang (Wu Yaheng), does give him a job after Ma Haowen helps him out; and Ma Haowen's onetime apprentice, Lu Datou (Wang Ge), surreptitiously gives him and his son a place to stay.
+When Meng has to go to Guangzhou on business, Ma Haowen spends time with his son but he's still mocked by locals in the street and still can't find a job due to his tarnished reputation, despite his vast architectural experience.
+One man, Liu Baliang (Wu Yaheng) who works as a construction supervisor does give him a job after Ma Haowen helps him out in setting a proper demolition of a structure in just two minutes while Liu's men cannot; and Ma Haowen's one-time apprentice, Lu Datou (Wang Ge), surreptitiously gives him and his son a place to stay.
 In return, Ma Haowen does a lot of work under Lu Datou's name.